 Official USCIS page for Form I-539

-Always download the latest version from the official source.
+Always download the latest version of the form directly from the official source.